KobeForever0823/LeetCode/README.md

 Palindrome:
 longest:  build a map <char, int> to store data. if the value % 2 == 0 add them to length.
 Or add value - 1 to length.
 Of course, there'll be only one chance that we can allow an odd number into length(put it in the middle)

+# 9.29
+Simplify path: Using stringbuilder than string to save more time.
+(Modifying string needs to create new object, stringbuilder doesn't)